Smoking no longer allowed in NYCHA buildings

 NEW YORK --Smoking is no longer allowed in New York City public housing.

-NYCHA and City Department of Health and Mental Hygiene officials launched the new smoke-free policy Monday morning.
+NYCHA and the New York City Department of Health and Mental Hygiene officials launched the new smoke-free policy Monday morning.

+The rule prohibits smoking in any New York City public housing apartment or building or within 25 feet of the building.

 The city says it wants to create a healthier environment for the 400,000 New Yorkers who live in public housing developments.